badulion/code-2021-soilnet/README.md

 ##### mini report what we did

 We tried to predict soil particle size in Franken.
-For the task we trained and tested different models trying to reduce the sme.
+For the task we trained and tested different models trying to reduce the mse.
 The performance of the models is the following:

 | Modell   | MAE    | MSE    |